defpunk/KeyboardShortcuts/README.md

        editor)
     2. Swap between the two editor groups a few times and end up in the left hand editor
     3. Open the parrot.test.ts
-    4. Goto line 22
+    4. Goto line 20 character 28
-    5. Go to the definition of the Parrot constructor
+    5. Go to the definition of the Parrot constructor,  use the go to code functionality
     6. Move the parrot.ts file between the two editor groups a few times and end with the file in the left hand window
     7. Go back to the parrot.test.ts file
     8. Close the parrot.test.ts file